 Given their origin, the plants are also valued by aficionados of Japanese gardens, both for landscaping purposes and to create bonsai.

 These novel specimens cannot be relied upon to withstand drought successfully, nor are they especially cold-hardy.
 This confines them to a somewhat tighter range than most trees.
 Japanese umbrella pines are similar to golden chain trees in this sense: they do not want it too hot, but they do not want it too cold, either.

 What does this mean regarding care?
 Well, first of all, at the warmer end of their range, make sure that they are well watered; you may even wish to give them a little afternoon shade.
 At the cooler extreme of their range, they may suffer winter burn, so locate them in sheltered locations (where they will not be exposed to the worst of the winds) or consider providing them with winter protection via a shelter or by wrapping in burlap.
 Regarding such winter protection, however, there are two drawbacks:

 - You obscure the view, thereby robbing the plant of winter interest.

 - It will work only while the tree is still short since covering taller specimens will not be feasible.

 Origin of the Names

 The specific epithet, verticillata in the botanical name, Sciadopitys verticillata means "whorled," referring to the arrangement of its needles.
 That same arrangement gives the plant its common name.
-Apparently, the whorls of needles reminded the plant's namer of the ribs on an umbrella.
-Verticillata is found in various other plant names, including Ilex verticillata which is the holly commonly named "winterberry."
+The whorls of needles reminded the plant's namer of the ribs on an umbrella.
+Verticillata is found in various other plant names, including Ilex verticillata, which is the holly commonly named "winterberry."

 Sciadopitys verticillata is different from the Italian umbrella pine (Pinus pinea).
-If you remember their respective botanical names, you will never confuse them: the latter's name has "pine" written all over it, as it were, while the former, as indicated above, is not a true pine at all.
+If you remember their respective botanical names, you will never confuse them: the latter's name has "pine" written all over it, while the former is not a true pine at all.